peteromallet/reigh/structure.md

 - **components/CreateShotModal.tsx**: Dialog to create new shots.

 ##### Edit Travel (`src/tools/edit-travel/`)
 - **pages/EditTravelToolPage.tsx**: Main UI for image editing with text.
 Upload input image.
-Uses PromptEditorModal.
-Inputs: images/prompt, aspect ratio.
-Triggers Fal API (fal-ai/flux-pro/kontext).
+Creates new image editing jobs by POSTing to `/api/tasks`.
 Displays results in ImageGallery.
-Saves edits to generations table.
 - **components/EditTravelForm.tsx**: Form for managing prompts, input file, generation mode, and other settings for the Edit Travel tool.

 #### 3.4.
 Shared Elements (`src/shared/`)